 Understanding Code Violations in Virginia & Their Impact on Selling Your House

-In Virginia, it takes more than just finding a buyer to sell a house.
-It means making sure that your home follows the rules and laws in your area.
-Code violations are important to understand because they can have a big effect on the value of your house, its marketability, and the process of selling it.
+In Virginia, to sell a house, you must do more than just get a buyer.
+You must ensure your home complies with all municipal regulations.
+Code violations can have a serious impact on a house’s value, marketability, and the selling process.
 Here, we talk about common code violations, how they affect sales, and what you need to say about them.

 What are common code violations in Virginia homes?

-In Virginia, homes must follow many rules, such as electricity, plumbing, and building codes.
+In Virginia, homes must comply with many rules, including electrical, plumbing, and building codes.
 Some common violations are:

 How do code violations affect a home’s value and marketability?